The Locker Key

 “So this ten million dollars you’re promising me…it’s just in the wind right now…is that right?”

 “I’m sorry, cracker.
 That’s, well, unacceptable.”
-With that, Wycliffe pushes the pillow down on Riley’s face and fires three shots Riley convulses a bit and then is still.
-Wycliffe backs away and turns to leave, but stops to look around the suite.
-He sees Riley’s laptop and opens it up.
-He scrolls around a bit and then taps out something on his phone.
+With that, Wycliffe pushed the pillow down on Riley’s face and fired three shots Riley convulsed a bit and then was still.
+Wycliffe backed away and turned to leave, but stopped to look around the suite.
+He saw Riley’s laptop and opened it up.
+He scrolled around a bit and then tapped out something on his phone.

-Downstairs Mick and Jake enter the hotel.
-Mick instructs Jake to sit at the bar and stay put.
-Mick goes to the front desk.
+Downstairs Mick and Jake entered the hotel.
+Mick instructed Jake to sit at the bar in one of the restaurants and stay put.
+Mick went to the front desk.

 “Good afternoon, sir.”